rosscg/crisis-data/README.md

 This application is designed to collect user network data from Twitter using keyword and GPS streams.
 Rich user data is recorded, including their follower/following network.
 This network data can then be monitored for changes over time.

+Manual coding is supported for both user accounts and individual Tweets.

+Data is stored in a local database and support is included to access the data from within Jupyter notebooks.

 The build uses a fork of Tweepy which allows multiple tokens to be used.

 ------------